atomjump/medimage-co-nz-content-only/technical-guide.md

 For further details about starting and stopping the server see PM2 and the MedImage technical README.

-## Windows client machine setup
+## Windows client practice setup

-Download and run the installable MedImageInstaller.exe on each client.
+Download and run the installable MedImage Server in each client practice.
+Usually you will only need to do this once per practice, on the Windows Server system that holds the Practice Management System.
 Note: you will likely need to do this as an Administrator.

-If you have installed your own proxy, enter the URL of your proxy server eg. ‘http://myproxy.mycompany.com:5566’
+Enter the URL of your MedImage Cloud server, from above, under the 3rd large button in the practice’s MedImage Server, when pairing eg. ‘http://myproxy.mycompany.com:5566’

 ## Phone setup